Welcome to Goodwill Industries of Northeast Indiana, Inc.

 - 6) It is your choice to be in our services, and you have the right to say no to our services.
 You may ask for help in finding other programs if you feel that would be best for you.
 You can also be involved in other programs while working with Goodwill.

 - 7) If you are ever unhappy with your services or a staff member at Goodwill or if you feel your rights have been violated, you should talk to any staff person right away.
 How to file a complaint is explained in detail in the next section.
 If you need assistance on the way to do this, ask any Employment Services staff person.

 View our Client Rights video at: https://youtu.be/IR_dpTSxbHs

 If you ever have a problem with your services at Goodwill, you should tell any staff person right away.
-That staff person may refer you to the Client Services Director or help you write your complaints and appeals, and give it to your Employment Services staff person within seventy-two (72) hours after the cause for the complaint took place.
+That staff person may refer you to the Client Services Director to address your concerns or help you write a formal complaint.
+The complaint should be filed within seventy-two (72) hours of the event in order to ensure prompt attention.

 The Employment Services staff person will try to solve the problem and will give you a written answer within three (3) working days.
 If you are not happy with the solution, you can talk to the Client Services Director who must write a response within three (3) working days.
 If you are still unhappy, you may talk to the President within five (5) days, who will give a final decision in writing within five (5) days.

 If you are unhappy with the decision of the President, contact your referring counselor.